ICT4H/simplefeed/README.md

 One of the biggest advantages to using Atom is caching.
 Servers should serve archived documents with aggressive Cache-Control headers, because once a document is archived, it does not change.
 Servers can take advantage of this by writing archived documents out to disk and serving them as static files.

-Note that this caching is possible because the pagination of entries into documents is controlled by the server.
+Note that this caching is possible because the pagination of entries into documents is controlled by the feed provider.
 If every consumer could decide how to break up the series of entries, we would have to cache many different pagination combinations.

 Consumers should not care how pagination is implemented, because they simply follow links and retrieve resources.
-The server might choose to break the feed into time periods e.g. a document per day.
+The provider might choose to break the feed into time periods e.g. a document per day.
 However, if the flow of events is irregular, that could lead to some documents being very large and others being very small.
 This can be addressed by keeping a fixed number of entries per document.

 Cache-Control headers on the recent document are limited by the freshness requirements of the system.
-It may still worthwhile allowing consumers and HTTP caches to cache the recent document for a short period of time, as it can reduce load on the server, but the length of time in the header must take into account how quickly consumers need to find out about new events.
+It may still worthwhile allowing consumers and HTTP caches to cache the recent document for a short period of time, as it can reduce load on the server hosting the feed, but the length of time in the header must take into account how quickly consumers need to find out about new events.

 For example, in a system with heavy load, using Cache-Control headers with a short time-to-live in conjunction with a reverse proxy gives an upper-bound on how often the server needs to generate the recent document.
 For example, a time-to-live of 60 seconds means that the origin server will only have to generate the recent document once per minute, regardless of how many consumers there are.

 Another useful optimisation for the recent document are ETags and Last-Modified headers.
-Consumers poll the recent document potentially very often, so if they are able to issue a conditional GET accompanied by an ETag or Last-Modified date then the server can simply reply with a 304 Not Modified response and avoid transfering the entire recent document to the client.
+Consumers poll the recent document potentially very often, so if they are able to issue a conditional GET accompanied by an ETag or Last-Modified date then the feed provider can simply reply with a 304 Not Modified response and avoid transferring the entire recent document to the consumer.

 References
 ----------

 A great reference for understanding Atom's use in RESTful event-driven systems is Chapter 7 of [REST in Practice](http://restinpractice.com/book/) by Jim Webber, Savas Parastatidis and Ian Robinson.

+[Atomfeed](https://github.com/ICT4H/atomfeed) is a library for using Simplefeed from Java or Java Spring web applications.
+Currently a work-in-progress.